opendnssec/opendnssec-manual/wiki/softhsm.md

 Pros:

 1. No need for extra hardware devices.
-2. Much cheaper than propriatary hardware.
+2. Much cheaper than proprietary hardware.
 3. Can be used in an evaluation setup for OpenDNSSEC before the user might decide to invest in a real HSM.
 4. Open source code under BSD-license.